KennethEnevoldsen/tomsup/README.md

 ## ❓ Issues and Usage Q&A

-To ask questions, report issues or request features, please use the [GitHub Issue Tracker](https://github.com/KennethEnevoldsen/tomsup/issues).
+To ask questions, report issues, or request features, please use the [GitHub Issue Tracker](https://github.com/KennethEnevoldsen/tomsup/issues).

 ## Using this Work